Disclosure: This post contains affiliate links see our disclosure policy for more information.

 Fill It Up & Turn It Down

 This is such an obvious one, but only wash when you have a full load.
 If you need to wash something urgently and only have a small load then make use of the speed wash cycle on your washing machine.
 It’s time to get the manual out and learn what those numbers and symbols mean.
+You could be wasting so much money by using the wrong cycle on your washing machine.

 Don’t Be Brand Loyal